jchang7102/CS4375_Portfolio/README.md

 A link to the document can be viewed [here](https://github.com/jchang7102/CS4375_Portfolio/blob/main/Data_Exploration.pdf).

 # Portfolio Component 2: Linear Models
-This code performs regression and classification on two data sets.
+This code performs regression and classification analyses on two data sets.
 A link to the regression pdf can be viewed [here](https://github.com/jchang7102/CS4375_Portfolio/blob/main/Regression.pdf).

 A link to the classification pdf can be viewed [here](https://github.com/jchang7102/CS4375_Portfolio/blob/main/Classification.pdf).